davidsilvasanmartin/auto-homelab/README.md

 Notes:
 - Ensure a valid `.env` file exists in the project root before running the command.
 - You will be prompted for the path to your restored Paperless-ngx export data.
+- If you performed the backup using this project, the backed-up files will contain the username and password for the Paperless-ngx account.
+Use these credentias to log in after the restoration is complete.

 ### Immich